 Most children do not leave home owning a lot of expensive clothes and furniture.
 And the majority will move into an apartment or other rental situation.
 Without a lot of stuff and a tight budget, they may consider foregoing rental insurance.
 But without it, they could face enormous replacement costs or liabilities.
 Why?
 A landlord’s homeowner’s insurance only covers the building, not the tenant’s stuff.
 Renter’s insurance can cover everything from damage or theft to liability (if someone slips on their wet kitchen floor).
 With annual premiums usually under $200, it’s a small price to pay for peace of mind.
 Plus, many landlords require tenants to carry rent insurance.

 Some of us didn’t receive any instructions on “adulting” when we launched.
 Help your child get that much farther ahead with these few pieces of simple advice.
 And remember, even after they move out your child is still your child.
 They may come to you for advice more often than you’d expect.

 Want some more support for when your child moves out on their own?
-Speak with one of our experts at your local branch or call our main line at 1-888-BANK (2265).
+Speak with one of our experts at your local office or call our main line at 1-888-BANK (2265).